tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 - Decline resumption: Clients can indicate they have no intention of resuming connections by sending a ticket request with count of zero.

-As noted earlier, clients that ask for only a modest ticket count on resumption risk getting insufficiently many tickets if a full handshake proves necessary, which invalidates not only the just consumed ticket, but all outstanding tickets.
-Therefore, in order for the extension to correctly handle both routine resumption and an unanticipated full handshake, the client sends two separate numbers.
-The number of tickets the server should return on resumption, and the number on a full handshake.

 # Ticket Requests

-Clients can indicate to servers their desired number of tickets for a single connection via the following "ticket_request" extension:
+As discussed in {{introduction}}, clients may want different numbers of tickets for fresh or resumed handshakes.
+Clients may indicate to servers their desired number of tickets for a single connection, in the case of a full handshake or resumption, via the following "ticket_request" extension:

 ~~~
 enum {